tomdaniels/pseudo-patch/README.md

 Works with  [version-changelog](https://www.npmjs.com/package/version-changelog) and [changelog-version](https://www.npmjs.com/package/changelog-version), I think it will work with any changelog formatting tool other then semantic-release, that rely on the `package.json['version']` being already icremented to format your changelog.

+_this was an edge case solve for some lambda pipelines that had the formatting dependancies, published so I can easily reuse, but hey.. it might be helpful to someone else out there /shrug_

 ## Install

 - install in your project